 Hammond discovered Billie Holiday singing at a Harlem speakeasy, and brought her down to the Columbia studios to cut her very first records in 1933.
 He also established a close relationship with a young Benny Goodman, who recorded his first top ten hits, including “Ain’t Cha Glad?,” with Hammond at 55 Fifth Avenue in 1934.

 While Goodman is often credited with integrating American music by working with African American musicians and vocalists, Goodman himself would credit Hammond, who made it his personal mission to advance the integration of the music industry.
 Hammond suggested and indeed pushed Goodman to record music with African American musicians, and arranged his first integrated recording sessions.
-After initial resistance from Goodman, Hammond managed to gather him, Holiday, and the great African American swing pianist Teddy Wilson to record together in what was the very first integrated musical recording session.
-While black and white musicians might at times play together at clubs, recording together was a taboo which Hammond was the first to shatter.
+After initial resistance from Goodman, Hammond managed to gather him, Holiday, and the great African American swing pianist Teddy Wilson to record together in what was one of the very first integrated musical recording session.
+While black and white musicians might at times play together at clubs, recording together was a taboo which Hammond was eager to shatter.
 At 55 Fifth Avenue Hammond also recorded with legendary jazz saxophonist Benny Carter, blues singer Bessie Smith, and jazz vocalist Ethel Waters.

 It should also be noted that 55 Fifth Avenue was built upon the site of James Lenox’s mansion, known for turning Fifth Avenue into the premiere residential address in New York.
 Lenox’s mansion also eventually came to house his extraordinary library, the Lenox Library, which became one of the foundations of the New York Public Library.
 After Lenox’s death, the mansion was transformed into the first home of the Institute of Musical Art, now the Juilliard School.
 Of the Juilliard School, Frank Rich said: “born when a young country was first discovering that it might have a serious appetite for the arts, Juilliard grew up with both the country and its burgeoning cultural capital of New York to become an internationally recognized synonym for the pinnacle of artistic achievement.”